 - If the victim died, funeral expenses and loss of support.

-If the plaintiff takes the matter to trial and wins, the court may also award punitive damages to “punish” the defendant and “deter” others from acting like the defendant.
+If you take the matter to trial and win, the court may also award punitive damages to “punish” the defendant and “deter” others from acting like the defendant.
 Punitive damages can be far bigger than compensatory damages.5

 4. How long do I have to file a lawsuit?